sbt/website/src/reference/00-Getting-Started/05B-Multi-Project.md

 To factor out common settings across multiple projects, define the settings scoped to `ThisBuild`.
-The limitation is that the right-hand side needs to a pure value or settings scoped to `Global` or `ThisBuild`, and there are no defeault settings scoped to subprojects.
+The limitation is that the right-hand side needs to be a pure value or settings scoped to `Global` or `ThisBuild`, and there are no default settings scoped to subprojects.
 (See [Scopes][Scopes])

 ```scala
 ThisBuild / organization := "com.example"